cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture6.md

-# The Ideal Gas Partition Function
+# The ideal gas partition function

 ## Additional Readings for the Enthusiast